limagisele/ruby-challenges-2021/README.md

 3. For each challenge (in your fork):
     1. Checkout the branch (in your fork)<br/>
      `git checkout -b <challenge_branch>`
-    3. Pull down the challenge: <br/>
+    2. Pull down the challenge: <br/>
      `git pull upstream <challenge_branch>`
-    4. Complete the challenge
+    3. Complete the challenge
+    4. Add and commit your changes.
+      `git add -A`
+      `git commit -m completed-challenge`
     5. Checkout master branch and merge challenge branch:<br/>
     `git checkout master && git merge <challenge_branch>`
-    1. Push to master in your fork:<br/>
+    6. Push to master in your fork:<br/>
      `git push origin master`